 Does Getting A Tooth Pulled Hurt?

-During a tooth extraction, the use of local or general anaesthesia means patients feel no pain.
+During a tooth extractions Melbourne, the use of local or general anaesthesia means patients feel no pain.
 In the days after surgery, some patients may experience pain at the extraction site.
 We usually instruct use of over-the-counter medications to relieve this.
 We occasionally give prescriptions for pain management.
 Most patients can resume their normal activities within 48 hours.
 Be advised that it is unsafe to use tobacco, even smokeless tobacco, for 24 hours after a tooth extraction.
 Tobacco use can irritate and dry out the extraction site, causing a painful condition known as “dry socket”.

-Call today to schedule an affordable extraction!
+Call today to schedule an affordable tooth extraction!

 After extraction, nutritious smoothies and soft foods will keep you satisfied while you heal.

 Before a tooth extractions, you’ll want to be prepared.
 There are a few things to think about that we’ll go over in person, but here are some key points to keep in mind: